Frances Lankin: Awards

-Federal Politics
+Federal politics

-Lankin was appointed to the Senate on March 18, 2016 on the advice of Prime Minister Justin Trudeau.
+Lankin was appointed to the Senate on March 18, 2016, on the advice of Prime Minister Justin Trudeau.

-She currently sits on the Senate Committee on Legal and Constitutional Affairs and the National Security and Intelligence Committee of Joint Parliamentarians.
-She previously served on the Senate Committee on Aboriginal Peoples, the Senate Committee on Internal Economy, Budgets and Administration, the Senate Committee on Senate Modernization, the Senate Committee on Rules, Procedures and the Rights of Parliament and the Senate Committee on National Security and Defence.
+During her time in the Senate, she has been a member of the National Security and Intelligence Committee of Joint Parliamentarians (NSICOP) since its inception in 2018, until today.
+She previously served on the Senate standing Committee on Legal and Constitutional Affairs, on the Aboriginal Peoples, the Senate standing Committee on Internal Economy, Budgets and Administration, the Senate special Committee on Senate Modernization, the Senate standing Committee on Rules, Procedures and the Rights of Parliament, the Senate standing committee on Social Affairs, science and technology and the Senate standing Committee on National Security and Defence.

 Lankin has sponsored four bills in the Senate: